 Factors That Affect Blood Pressure Readings

-Stress and anxiety.
+- Stress and anxiety.
 A stressful situation can cause a dramatic, temporary spike in your blood pressure.
 A single incident is not cause for alarm; however, if this happens frequently, it can damage your blood vessels, heart, and kidneys.
 Stress can also cause you to engage in behavior that may further damage your heart, such as smoking or drinking.

-Alcohol.
+- Alcohol.
 Drinking three or more drinks at once may cause a temporary uptick in blood pressure.
 Over time, excessive drinking may cause a long-term increase.

-Daily patterns.
+- Daily patterns.
 Your blood pressure is usually lower while you sleep and shortly after waking, then rises throughout the day, peaking in mid-afternoon.

-Measurement errors.
+- Measurement errors.
 Your blood pressure measuring device may not be working properly, or you (or your healthcare provider) may not take your blood pressure correctly.
 Even something as innocuous as a tight belt can affect your reading.

-If you experience a high blood pressure reading, try again later.
+If you get a high blood pressure reading, try again later.
 Take a walk or practice slow, deep breathing so you're calm before you try again.
-Drinking water and avoiding certain foods, such as dark chocolate, garlic, and bananas beforehand may help ensure an accurate reading.
+Drinking water and even avoiding certain foods, such as dark chocolate, garlic, and bananas beforehand may help ensure an accurate reading.

 Sheldon G. Sheps, M.D.
-"High blood pressure."
+"High Blood Pressure."
 Mayo Clinic.
-Web.
-26 August 2011. http://www.mayoclinic.com/health/white-coat-hypertension/AN02014
+August 26, 2011. http://www.mayoclinic.com/health/white-coat-hypertension/AN02014

 Mayo Clinic.
 "High blood pressure."
 Web. http://www.mayoclinic.com/health/blood-pressure/AN01786